-A conviction for reckless driving brings possible jail time, and a mandatory license suspension.
+A conviction for Reckless Driving in Washington brings possible jail time, and a mandatory license suspension.
 Erin Bradley McAleer has the experience you need.
 He serves southwest Washington including the following areas: Clark County, Cowlitz County, and Skamania County and Vancouver, Battle Ground, Camas, La Center, Ridgefield, Washougal, Woodland, Yacolt, Castle Rock, Kalama, Kelso, Longview, North Bonneville, and Stevenson.
 Erin Bradley McAleer will fight to ensure that you achieve the best possible outcome in your court case.

 Under Washington law, reckless driving is defined as driving a vehicle in willful or wanton disregard for the safety of persons or property.
 Courts have interpreted this statute to include circumstances when a person puts themselves at risk.
 It is punishable by up to 364 days in jail and a fine of $5,000.
 Reckless driving is an arrestable offense, and many people stopped by the police for this crime are handcuffed and taken to jail.
 When the police allege that racing or “road rage” occurred, they will issue a ticket for reckless driving.
 A person convicted of reckless driving will need to obtain SR-22 or “high risk” insurance.